-We draw attention to Note 17 of the financial statements regarding disclosure of advance towards equity shares pending settlement of legal issues between Government of Himachal Pradesh and EIH Limited and Note 3(ii) regarding ongoing litigation between EIH Limited, the Holding Company and the Government of Himachal Pradesh.
+We draw attention to Note 17 of the financial statements regarding disclosure of advance towards equity shares pending settlement of legal issues between Government of Himachal Pradesh and EIH Limited and Note 3(ii) regarding ongoing litigation between EIH Limited, the Holding Company and the Government of Himachal Pradesh as well as between the Company and the Government of Himanchal Pradesh.
 The said notes describe the uncertainty related to the outcome of the above legal matters and accordingly the impact, if any, on the financial statements has not been ascertained.

 Our opinion is not modified in respect of this matter.